buildbot/buildbot/master/docs/developer/cls-buildfactory.rst

 Look in :file:`buildbot/steps/*.py` to see how the other :class:`Step`\s are marked.

 Each :class:`Step` is created with an additional ``workdir`` argument that indicates where its actions should take place.
-This is specified as a subdirectory of the slave builder's base directory, with a default value of :file:`build`.
+This is specified as a subdirectory of the worker's base directory, with a default value of :file:`build`.
 This is only implemented as a step argument (as opposed to simply being a part of the base directory) because the CVS/SVN steps need to perform their checkouts from the parent directory.